 Topics, including lectures, films, readings, etc. often are sexually explicit, presenting a wide variety of human sexual behavior, values, and beliefs.
 Although I strive to be sensitive in the presentation of such course materials there is the potential of some course materials to be taken as offensive and/or demeaning.
 The content of this class may provoke strong emotional responses.
 Students might find some material offensive.*

 A FOLDER for class handouts, a STAPLER, and a printed copy of the *Green Sheet/Syllabus, (*please bring to all class sessions).
+Please do not submit assignments that are not stapled; and, I do not provide a stapler for the class, so don't ask me.
 Always have pen & paper for taking notes during class sessions.
-A GREEN color Scantron, and a # 2 pencil (both are required for all test).
-Required workbook:THINK Human Sexuality, Kelly Welch, Allyn & Bacon/Pearson,1st ed.
-ALL assignments shall be written with dark blue or black ink only (do not use pencil)!
+Three (3) GREEN colored Scantrons, and a # 2 pencil (required for all test).

 *Please be advised that students may not be reminded of due dates to turn in assignments